Asmara Entry Requirements

 Prohibited Items

-• Publications or materials critical of the Eritrean government - may be confiscated
+• Publications criticizing the government, may be confiscated and fines levied.

 Restricted Items